 Non-quota/non-commercial (NQ/NC) flocks are those composed of less than quota-controlled numbers (as set in regulations under Alberta's Marketing of Agricultural Products Act).
 It doesn't matter whether eggs or meat from the flock will be sold for consumption, nor the route of sale or donation (i.e. via farmers markets, farm gate sales, or directly to friends or neighbours).

-NQ/NC poultry also includes species or types not subject to quota controls (e.g. pheasant, quail, etc.), except where the scale of production indicates a primary commercial business.
+NQ/NC poultry also includes species or types not subject to quota controls (for example: pheasant, quail, etc.), except where the scale of production indicates a primary commercial business.
 Supply flocks for federally registered hatcheries are not included, whether or not they are subject to supply management.

 The term NQ/NC includes "backyard" or "small" poultry flocks.